Week 1: Entering Elul

 Back to Basics:

 Need a refresher?
-Watch Rav Debi Lewis’ one minute video above, “Rosh Hashanah: What is it?”
+Watch Rabbi Debi Lewis’ one minute video below, “Rosh Hashanah: What is it?”
 We welcome Rosh HaShanah this coming Friday evening.
 Get your apples and honey, round challah, and join us for an unprecedented holiday online!

 All services will be online this year.
-View our complete list of our High Holy Day online services, and tune in at 7:30pm this Friday 9/18 to kick off the season celebrating Erev Rosh HaShanah (note: this is NOT the same link for regular Friday night Shabbat services).
+View our complete list of our High Holy Day online services, and view the CBB calendar to tune & kick off the season celebrating Erev Rosh HaShanah (note: this is NOT the same link for regular Friday night Shabbat services).

 Ready to dive in?
-In the latest post on the CBB Voices Blog, Susan Rakov begins the conversation for us on how we can physically prepare our living space to celebrate this year’s High Holy Days at home.
+In the CBB Voices Blog, Susan Rakov offers a reflection on how we can physically prepare our living space to celebrate this year’s High Holy Days at home.
 Tailor her ideas to your own space and preferences, and join the conversation on the CBB Facebook Page to share your ideas and get more from our community!

 Also, do you 10Q?
 If you haven’t yet, sign up for this fun and interesting time capsule project.
 10Q emails you a question a day for 10 days (during the period between Rosh HaShanah and Yom Kippur).
 Afterwards, you send your answers to the secure online vault.
 One year later, during next year’s High Holy Days, your answers are unlocked and returned to you and the process begins anew.
 A great way to memorialize your experience during the Days of Awe, and compare your own growth from year to year.
 This year’s 10Q will include special question prompts that address your experience and thoughts about the Covid-19 pandemic.